HtwoO/computing-note/system.administration.rst

 >>> taskkill /pid 1230 /pid 1241 /pid 1253

-To end the process with the process ID 2134 and any child processes that it started, but only if those processes were started by the Administrator account
+To end process with certain ID and any child processes that it started, but only if those processes were started by the Administrator account

 >>> taskkill /pid 2134 /t /fi "username eq administrator"

 Find out network service list